 Hunting the mystical matsutake each fall in the Oregon dunes has becoming a tradition for us.
-Last year we found matsutake in Colorado for the first time and had a blast immersing ourselves in cooking.
+We also have found them elsewhere in Washington, California, Colorado, Minnesota and Wisconsin.
+Intrepid hunters can find them into Mexico and also on the East Coast.
 There is so much lore surrounding this particular mushroom, it’s hard to know where to even start the discussion.
-Many people know this mushroom because it can attract hordes of commercial hunters.
-Or maybe because it fetches a huge price, can look phallic, smells unique and is somewhat of a mystery.
-Whatever the case, lets talk about it!
+Many people are familiar with matsutake because they can attract hordes of commercial hunters.
+Or maybe because they fetch a huge price, can look phallic, smell unique and are generally somewhat of a mystery.
+Whatever the case, lets talk about them!

 Most matsutake are found in the West in a wide variety of locales from September through January.
 Habitats range from tanoak-madrone forests in Northern California, to pine forests in central Oregon, to the dunes in coastal Oregon or PNW forests generally all the way up into BC.
 They can be found in the Rockies, the upper Midwest and the East Coast too, but not in the the same quantities and are therefore considered elusive.

 Famously called “pine mushrooms”, matsutake especially favor pine trees in most habitats, they are mycorrhizal as they have a symbiotic relationship with the trees.
 They can be found with ponderosa pines, lodgepole pines, shore pines, douglas fir, true firs, hemlock, tanoaks or pacific madrones.

 Regardless of where you hunt, the important thing to know is that matsutake have a serious relationship with a tree, and knowing the type of tree in your area is essential.

 Tip #2 – Know your Soil